MushroomExpert.Com

 Stature: 50-100 feet high (or larger); to 3 feet in diameter; with an irregular, rounded crown.

-Leaves: With bristle tips; 5-9 inches long; with 5-7 lobes; indentations often extending more than halfway to the midrib; dark green and shiny above; paler and smooth below, with hairs near the ribs.
+Leaves: With bristle tips; 5-9 inches long; with 5-7 lobes; one or more sinuses often extending more than halfway to the midrib; dark green and shiny above; pale green or, often, with a coppery orangish sheen below, with many hairs creating a fuzzy feel.

-Bark: Dark gray to black; thick; deeply furrowed; with narrow ridges in age.
+Bark: Dark gray to black; thick; deeply furrowed; with narrow ridges in age, but not appearing "striped" from a distance.

 Acorns: Bitter; to 3/4 inch long; enclosed for 1/3 to 1/2 of the length, in a cup with free-tipped scales; appearing every two years.

-Buds: About 1/2 inch long; finely hairy or fuzzy; grayish brown.
+Buds: About 1/2 inch long; finely hairy or fuzzy; 4-sided; grayish brown.

 Quercus velutina